A Broader View of Thompson Sampling: Faithful Stationarization

-This Bellman equation is stationary in the sense that the optimal action depends on $\pi_t$ but not $t$.
-Next, we briefly compare the two stationary Bellman equations corresponding to the Gittins index policy and the $\mathcal{R}^2$-optimal policy, given by \eqref{gittins_bellman_equation} and \eqref{squared_bellman_equation}, respectively.

-\textbf{Both are finite.} The solution to \eqref{gittins_bellman_equation} is the maximal expected cumulative discounted reward, which is finite due to {\it extrinsic} geometric discounting.
-In contrast, the solution to \eqref{squared_bellman_equation} is the minimal expected cumulative squared regret, which is finite due to {\it intrinsic} regret decay.
+which maximizes cumulative discounted reward ($\gamma\in(0,1)$).
+The two Bellman equations highlight a structural difference between discounted reward maximization and squared regret minimization.

-\textbf{The discounted one is indexable.} Note that the function being maximized in \eqref{gittins_bellman_equation} is linear in $q_{1,t}$, so the maximizer is either $1$ or $0$, determined by which arm has the highest Gittins index.
-In contrast, the function being minimized in \eqref{squared_bellman_equation} is quadratic in $q_{1,t}$, so the minimizer can be in $(0,1)$, i.e., the $\mathcal{R}^2$-optimality cannot be achieved by any deterministic index policy.
+The maximization in \eqref{eqn_Bellman_dis} is linear in $q_t=(q_{1,t},q_{2,t})$, so the maximizer is either $(1,0)$ or $(0,1)$, i.e., $q_{1,t}\in\{0,1\}$.
+Consequently, the optimal policy corresponding to \eqref{eqn_Bellman_dis} is deterministic: at each round, one arm (the one with the highest Gittins index) is pulled with probability one.
+In contrast, the minimization in \eqref{eqn_Bellman} is quadratic in $q_t$ as

-\textbf{The squared one is faithful.} As discussed in the introduction, the Gittins index policy can lead to linear regret, i.e., $\mathcal{R}_T(Q;\pi_0)=\Theta(T)$, in certain settings; see, e.g., \cite{rothschild1974two}.
-In contrast, the $\mathcal{R}^2$-optimal policy satisfies the regret bound $\mathcal{R}_T(Q;\pi_0)\leq\sqrt{\mathcal{R}^2(Q;\pi_0)\cdot T}$ with the best possible constant $\sqrt{V(\pi_0)}$.
-How can this faithful stationarization deepen our understanding of Thompson Sampling and extend our insights beyond it?

-\begin{remark} In this paper, we focus on the $\mathcal{R}^2$-stationarization.
-There are other ways to stationarize the problem.
-Whether the $\mathcal{R}^2$-stationarization is the best in some sense is left for future research. \end{remark}
+so the minimizer ranges ``between'' $(1,0)$ and $(0,1)$, i.e., $q_{1,t}\in[0,1]$.
+Consequently, the optimal policy corresponding to \eqref{eqn_Bellman} is randomized: at each round, one arm is sampled and then pulled.
+Remarkably, both Thompson's heuristic and Bellman's principle intersect at the concept of {\it sampling} (randomization).
+Thompson Sampling successfully achieves $O(\sqrt{T})$ cumulative regret, while ``Bellman Sampling'' (the $\mathcal{R}^2$-optimal policy) achieves the same rate with the best possible constant $\sqrt{V(\pi_0)}$ in the regret bound \eqref{eqn_bound}.
+As we show next, these two sampling schemes share a common online optimization form, thereby revealing a deeper structural connection.